-Many patients provide a history of a nevus existing since childhood that has suddenly undergone rapid growth.
+Many patients with iris melanoma provide a history of a nevus existing since childhood that has suddenly undergone rapid growth.
 This may be noticed by the patient or during a routine eye examination.
 Patients may present because of cosmetic concerns.
-Some patients may experience pain as a result of increased intraocular pressure or a change in vision caused by cataract development.
+Some patients may experience pain due to increased intraocular pressure or a change in vision caused by cataract development.

 Iris melanomas may be circumscribed or diffuse.
 Circumscribed melanomas have a nodular shape, and almost 80% arise in the inferior half of the iris (see image below).
 They vary in size, shape, and clinical behavior.
 They are typically yellow, tan, or brown in color with a flat or rounded anterior contour.
 They can grow anteriorly into the anterior chamber or posteriorly into the posterior chamber, usually being limited by the lens and giving a “lion’s paw” appearance on ultrasonographic biomicroscopy (UBM).

 Diffuse melanomas present differently from circumscribed melanomas, usually as a unilateral dark iris (acquired heterochromia) without focal thickening.
-Diffuse melanoma may also be associated with glaucoma.
-This glaucoma tends to respond poorly to medical management and causes severe disc cupping and functional loss.
-Diffuse melanomas also tend to be of the epithelioid cell type and carry a higher risk of metastasis than circumscribed melanomas do.
-A 2002 study by Demirci et al reported distant metastasis in 13% of patients with diffuse iris melanomas.
+Diffuse melanoma may also be associated with glaucoma, which tends to respond poorly to medical management and causes severe disc cupping and functional loss.
+Diffuse melanomas also tend to be of the epithelioid cell type and carry a higher risk of metastasis than do circumscribed melanomas.
+Distant metastasis occurs in 13% of patients with diffuse iris melanomas.